Explore All Topics

 • Military compensation while serving in a combat zone tax-exclusion area

-• Alimony or separate maintenance payments included in gross income
+• Certain alimony or separate maintenance payments included in gross income

-Income not included as compensation for IRA purposes includes:
+Income sources not included as compensation for IRA purposes are:

 • Profit from the sale of stocks or other property